Egemendokkodo/EXCHANGE_RATES_CONVERSION_APP-WITH_GUI-API/README.md

 # EXCHANGE_RATES_CONVERSION_APP-WITH_GUI-
-I designed a gui to my EXHANGE_RATES_CONVERSION_APP repository.
+I designed a gui to my EXHANGE_RATES_CONVERSION_APP repository using Python PyQt5 and CSS

 EN
 I left some screenshots if you are wondering.